-A didactic presentation on "Coping Strategies for Tobacco Cessation (Parts 1 & 2)" presented by Melissa Macomber, MA, LPC.
+A didactic presentation on "Counseling Strategies for Tobacco Treatment: Identifying Triggers" presented by Nancy Huang MA, LPC.

 Project TEACH (Tobacco Education and Cessation in the Health System) is a tele-mentoring program facilitated by The University of Texas MD Anderson Cancer Center.
 The aim of this program is to provide tobacco education, consulting and treatment strategies to clinical providers and health professionals through the Project ECHO (Extension for Community Healthcare Outcomes) model.
 Project TEACH ECHO is available for all health care providers seeking knowledge to provide treatment services for tobacco and nicotine products.
 Our long-term goal is to prevent tobacco-related deaths by reducing smoking prevalence among Texans as well as the United States.